nosportugal/faast-data-science/courses/github_copilot/README.md

 - Prompt engineering techniques to get better results from Copilot
 - Advanced features for code generation, refactoring, and testing
 - How to develop unit tests using Copilot tools
-- (Optional) How to use Model Context Protocol (MCP) to enhance Copilot capabilities with external context sources
+- Optional, but ***encouraged***: How to use Model Context Protocol (MCP) to enhance Copilot capabilities with external context sources

 ## Learning Principles